kdavis-mozilla/iris/README.md

 In this section we will explain how to start up a [kaldi](http://kaldi-asr.org/) deep neural network server.

-#### Starting an EC2 instance

 The [kaldi](http://kaldi-asr.org/) server is based off of the Amazon AMI __kaldi-dnn__.
 This image employs the [kaldi](http://kaldi-asr.org/) DNN engine and a model trained off of the [TED-LIUM Corpus](http://www-lium.univ-lemans.fr/en/content/ted-lium-corpus).

 The arcitecture of the [kaldi](http://kaldi-asr.org/) server calls for a single master node and one, or more, worker nodes.
 A worker node may be on the same physical hardware as the master, or can be located on another physical node.
-As we want to keep things simple in this demo we will have a master node and four worker nodes all on the same physical hardware.
-To simplify setup, the master node and four worker nodes will be started on boot when using the Amazon AMI __kaldi-dnn__.
+As we want to keep things simple in this demo, we will have a master node and four worker nodes all on the same physical hardware.
+Simplifing setup, the the Amazon AMI __kaldi-dnn__ is configured to have the master node and four worker nodes start on boot.
+Thus, all you need do is start an instance using the Amazon AMI __kaldi-dnn__.

 So, to start a [kaldi](http://kaldi-asr.org/) server, one starts an EC2 instance based on the AMI __kaldi-dnn__.
 This instance should have an [NVIDIA](www.nvidia.com) GPU, as the deep neural network employs [CUDA](http://www.nvidia.com/object/cuda_home_new.html).
 Furthermore, this instance should be accessable via port 8888, which can be accomplished through configuration of its security group.
 A reasonable instance type to choose is __g2.2xlarge__.